Carmel-by-the-Sea, California: Modern era

 In 1902, James Franklin Devendorf and Frank Hubbard Powers, on behalf of the Carmel Development Company, filed a subdivision map of the core village that became Carmel.
 They asked Michael J. Murphy to help build the houses.
 From 1902 to 1940, he built nearly 350 buildings in Carmel.
 The Carmel post office opened the same year.
 In 1899, Fritz Schweninger opened the first bakery on Ocean Avenue, called the Carmel Bakery.
 In 1910, the Carnegie Institution established the Coastal Laboratory, and a number of scientists moved to the area.
-Carmel incorporated in 1916.

 In 1905, the Carmel Arts and Crafts Club was formed to support and produce artistic works.
 Following the 1906 San Francisco earthquake, an influx of artists, writers, musicians and other creative people escaped the disaster for Carmel.
 The new residents were offered home lots with a ten-dollar down payment, little or no interest, and whatever they could afford to pay monthly.
 In 1906, the San Francisco Call devoted a full page to the "artists, writers and poets at Carmel-by-the-Sea."

 The Carmel Arts and Crafts Club held exhibitions, lectures, dances, and produced plays and recitals at numerous locations, including the Pine Inn Hotel, before purchasing a lot on Casanova Street, where they built a clubhouse in 1907.
 By 1914, the club had achieved national recognition.

 Carmel became a hub for artists and writers in the early 1900s.
 Pictured are George Sterling, Mary Austin, Jack London, and Jimmie Hopper at Carmel Beach, c.
 1905.